NW AL K-12 STEM Programs

 Co-op, Apprenticeship & Internship Opportunities

-WRI is a summer professional development opportunity for educators.
-For 7 day they tour NW AL businesses & industries to learn how the academics they teach in the classroom are used in everyday professions.
-WRI helps them answer the inevitable questions, "Why do I need to know this?" and "When will I ever use this again?"
+C2C is a summer professional development opportunity for educators.
+For 7 days in June they tour NW AL businesses & industries to learn how the academics they teach in the classroom are used in everyday professions.
+C2C helps them answer the inevitable questions, "Why do I need to know this?" and "When will I ever use this again?"

-Earn an ALSDE-approved PLU or up to 56 contact hours!
+Earn ALSDE-approved TEAMS PD Credit, up to 56 hours!

 Get excited about science, technology, engineering and math & get STEM ready for life!